cado-security/product-help/docs/cado/deploy/cross/cross-account-creation-api.md

 ---
-title: Add cross-account roles in AWS to Cado with the API
+title: Add cross-account roles in AWS to / Forensic Acquisition and Investigation with the API
 hide_title: true
 sidebar_position: 5
 ---

-# How to add cross-account roles in AWS to Cado with the API
+# How to add cross-account roles in AWS to / Forensic Acquisition and Investigation with the API

-This Python script automates the process of adding AWS roles to the Cado platform.
-Roles are added via the Cado API, and the script reads the roles from a CSV file, saving them with an alias in the platform.
+This Python script automates the process of adding AWS roles to the platform.
+Roles are added via the / Forensic Acquisition and Investigation API, and the script reads the roles from a CSV file, saving them with an alias in the platform.
 This is useful for managing AWS access credentials across multiple roles in your AWS environment.

-Alternatively you can use [AWS Organizations](/cado/deploy/cross/aws-organizations) to automatically add cross-account roles to Cado.
+Alternatively you can use [AWS Organizations](/cado/deploy/cross/aws-organizations) to automatically add cross-account roles to / Forensic Acquisition and Investigation.

 ## Prerequisites

 1. **Python 3.x**: Make sure you have Python 3.x installed on your system.
-2. **Cado Platform API Access**: You will need an API key and the platform URL to interact with the Cado API.
+2. **Platform API Access**: You will need an API key and the platform URL to interact with the / Forensic Acquisition and Investigation API.
 3. **CSV File of Roles**: The roles you wish to add should be stored in a CSV file (explained below).
-4. **Clone the Cado API Examples Repository**: Clone the [Cado API Examples repository](https://github.com/cado-security/cado-api-examples/tree/main) to access the script examples/saving_credentials.py .
+4. **Clone the / Forensic Acquisition and Investigation API Examples Repository**: Clone the [Cado API Examples repository](https://github.com/cado-security/cado-api-examples/tree/main) to access the script examples/saving_credentials.py .

 ## Steps to Use the Script